firstcloudconsulting/django-tinymce4/README.md

 **django-tinymce** is a Django application that contains a widget to render a form field as a TinyMCE editor.

+**NOTE:** This is a fork of the original django-tinymce here on GitHub.
+The most basic work has been done to convert it to TinyMCE 4.
+As such, there are probably bugs.

 Quickstart:
 ===